 Table of Contents

-Frontend development is all about creating the visual part of a website or web application, the part users see and interact with.
+Front-end development is all about creating the visual part of a website or web application, the part users see and interact with.
 It combines code, design, and user experience.
 But building a beautiful and fast website isn’t just about writing HTML, CSS, and JavaScript anymore.

-What Are Frontend Development Tools?
+What Are Frontend Developments?

 Frontend development tools help developers build the client-side of web applications more efficiently.
 These tools include code editors, frameworks, libraries, performance testers, version control, and more.